-What is a Stock?
+What is a stock?

-Investing in Stocks
+Investing in stocks

 Investing in stocks can be a powerful way to increase your wealth and save for the future.
 Stocks have generated higher returns than bonds, commodities, or real estate over the last hundred years.

 However, because stock prices also plummet, you can lose money just as quickly as you earned it.

-In addition to going up and down in value, stocks can also:
+Besides going up and down in value, stocks can also:

-- Issue Dividends: Payments in cash or stock made by a corporation to its shareholders.
+- Issue dividends: Payments in cash or stock made by a corporation to its shareholders.

-- Split: For every share the shareholder owns, the company issues the shareholder additional shares or fractions of shares.
-Companies often split shares when their stock prices reach high levels, but they want to offer the stock at a lower price to additional buyers who might deem the higher priced shares out of reach.
 For example, if your Coca-Cola stock is worth $100 and the company announces a 2-for-1 split, your $100 share would be divided into two equal shares of $50.

-100–(your age)= % of your portfolio to keep in Stocks
+100–(age)= % portfolio to keep in stocks

 Younger investors can tolerate more volatility, as they can wait for markets to recover after a correction.
 They should, therefore, hold a higher percentage of stocks than bonds.